2017-fall-os/shell-ecorral6/shell/README.md

 $ make clean
 ~~~

+current-version-changes:

+1. execve now works, and shell can run programs found in the PATH location.

+2. Fixed a bug with the tokenizer returning a \n when a user entered a command.

 Current issues:

-1. execve is still a wip
+1. simple  pipes still wip
-2. when using stat call to check if path contains a program, the array of chars seems to have extra characters at the end causing stat to always return a -1
-3. wait implemention is also a wip
+2. background tasks still wip
-4. reading pipes still wip
+3. cd command still wip